icssc/fellowship/docs/syllabus.md

 # ICSSC Projects Fellowship Syllabus
 Welcome to the **ICS Student Council Fellowship**!

 The goal of this course is to teach you fundamental software development and web development skills that aren’t normally taught in the classroom.
-By the end of the quarter, you will have the skillset necessary to create your own React websites and will have the opportunity to contribute to one our ICSSC Projects such as [AntAlmanac](https://antalmanac.com), [PeterPortal](http://peterportal.org), or [Zotistics](http://zotistics.com)!
+By the end of the course, you will have the skillset necessary to create your own React websites and will have the opportunity to contribute to one our ICSSC Projects such as [AntAlmanac](https://antalmanac.com), [PeterPortal](http://peterportal.org), [Zotistics](http://zotistics.com), or this [Fellowship Website](https://fellowship.icssc.club)!

-This is an **asynchronous** course with prerecorded videos, weekly assignments, and virtual Discord Office Hours.
-You should be able to commit 2-3 hours per week for this Fellowship.
+This is an **asynchronous** course with prerecorded videos, assignments, and virtual [Discord](http://discord.gg/GzF76D7UhY) support.
+You can work through the units at your own pace.

 *Disclaimer: This course is **not** for credit and is **not** affiliated with UCI.*